usnistgov/metaschema/website/content/specification/syntax/definitions.md

 A *definition* in a *Metaschema module* declares a reusable [*information element*](/specification/glossary/#information-element) within an [*information model*](/specification/glossary/#information-model).

-In graph theoretical terms, a *definition* provides a declaration of an graph *node* and any associated *edges* that form a given subgraph shape.
+In graph theoretical terms, a *definition* provides a declaration of a graph *node* and any associated *edges* that form a given subgraph shape.

 In object-oriented terms, a *definition* provides a declaration of a *class*, along with any associated *class members*.